awsdocs/amazon-fsx-lustre-user-guide/doc_source/create-dra-linked-data-repo.md

         --s3 "AutoImportPolicy={Events=[NEW,CHANGED,DELETED]},AutoExportPolicy={Events=[NEW,CHANGED,DELETED]}"
   ```

-After successfully updating the data repository association's export policy, Amazon FSx returns the description of the updated data repository association as JSON\.
+After successfully updating the data repository association's import and export policies, Amazon FSx returns the description of the updated data repository association as JSON\.

 ### Deleting an association to an S3 bucket<a name="delete-linked-dra"></a>